Ceremony (Spooky Tooth and Pierre Henry album)

-Ceremony is a 1969 album by progressive UK rock band Spooky Tooth in collaboration with French experimental composer Pierre Henry.
-The world premier was on September 2, 1970 at Olympia, Paris, France.
+Ceremony is the third studio album by the rock band Spooky Tooth in collaboration with French experimental composer Pierre Henry.
+The world premiere was on September 2, 1970, in Olympia, Paris, France.
 The album was dedicated to Béatrice.

+Ceremony earned bad reviews on its original release and was a commercial disappointment, due in part to its drastic departure from the blues rock of Spooky Tooth's earlier output.